-The “top down” trail into the Subway is more exciting.
-The only way into the tunnel is by rappelling down into the canyon.
-Knowledge on rappelling, the equipment, and all safety measures is important for at least one member in the group.
-This way into the tunnel also requires some potential swimming.
+The “top down” trail into the Subway is an exciting way to do this hike.
+This route is proper canyoneering with the only way into the tunnel by rappelling into the canyon.
+Knowledge of rappelling, having the proper equipment, and all safety measures is important for at least one member in the group.
+This route into the tunnel also requires some swimming.
+There are dozens of canyoneering companies where you can rent gear and get helpful information.

-The “bottom up” from the Left Fork Trailhead does not need any technical climbing skills.
+The “bottom up” route from the Left Fork Trailhead does not need any technical climbing skills.
 Aside from the original descent to the riverbed, the trail is relatively flat.
 This trail requires maneuvering through the river bed and ends at the tunnel.
-Depending on water levels, sections of the river may be knee deep, however for most of the year it is ankle deep or lower.
+Depending on water levels, sections of the river be between ankle-deep and knee-deep.

 This hike requires a permit for both directions into the Subway.
 Head to the visitor center to get a permit.
 Ask the Rangers for up to date information on the hike, the water level, and for any tips based on current conditions.
 Permits cost $20 in addition to the National Park fee.
 If going during the summer, we recommend to show up at or before opening, as there are few permits available.